rochannesquire/grand-junction-digital/README.md

 - Open any URL above directly in a browser (Chrome or Firefox recommended)
 - Use the **toolbar at the top** to switch between variations A–E of original
-- Variation E: click the **burger icon top left** to open the overlay navigation
+- Burger Menu: click the **burger icon top left** to open the overlay navigation
 - All interactive elements (filters, toggles, overlays, tabs) are live — click to explore
 - Source code is fully inspectable — open browser DevTools to review CSS and JS